-A learning point is a place or an area where individuals can in various ways obtain new knowledge connected with the content presented by the teaching point.
+A learning point is a place or an area where individuals can in various ways obtain new knowledge connected with the content presented by the Learning Point.

-It is a teaching trail composed of various teaching points.
+It is a teaching trail composed of various Learning Points.

-Its purpose is to get to know Slovenia and its achievements, and most of all to make students from all levels of education interested in learning about the contents connected with their studies in different ways, especially in practice, as well as other contents.
+Its purpose is to get to know and inform visitors with achievemnts of companies or individuals, and most of all to make visitors informed and educated on different way, especially in practice, as well as other contents.

-Of course, learning points are also intended for families, individuals, interest groups, etc.
+Learning Points are intended for students, pupils, families, individuals, interest groups, etc.

 Studies show that the method of understanding and perceiving contents in a different environment (a teaching point) is good, as it triggers certain ways of perceiving the presented information.
-Learning points enhance the recognisability of Slovenia and its towns abroad, as they are visited by students who come to Slovenia through student exchange programmes or who study here.
-They are also attractive to Slovenian and foreign tourists.
-Viewing a teaching point can be combined with a visit to an organisation or the surrounding area where the teaching point is placed; it represents a special experience to individuals or groups of people.
+Learning Points enhance the recognisability of companies and individuals in their own country and abroad.
+They are attractive to domastic and foreign tourists.
+Viewing a Learning Point can be combined with a visit to an organisation or the surrounding area where the Learning Point is placed; it represents a special experience to individuals or groups of people.

-Since knowledge can be presented or offered in various areas or through objects, technological products, etc., there is no standard about the appearance of a teaching point.
-This enables each learning point to be creative and unique.
+Since knowledge can be presented or offered in various areas or through objects, technological products, etc., there is no standard about the appearance of a Learning Point.
+This enables each Learning Point to be creative and unique.